kunaldhongade/BlockWork/README.md

 # BlockWork
-Decentralized community Based micro work platform that pays in crypto
+Decentralized community The community operates a free micro-work platform that pays in cryptocurrency for overseas micro-projects.